arynfs/Soil-Collection-Mechanism-for-Mars-Rover/README.md

-#  Soil Collection Mechanism for Mars Rover
+#  Soil Collection Mechanism for Mars Rover-CAD

 ## Overview
 This project presents a **mechanized soil collection system** for Mars rovers.
 The design enables **efficient sample extraction, storage, and sealing** while ensuring minimal contamination from Martian dust.
 The system is optimized for **planetary exploration missions** where precise soil analysis is required.